jeep wrangler 2.0 vs 3.6

 As we took it further down the trail, however, we saw that the 3.6, while handling itself well in general, was less comfortable off-road.
 It relies purely on power and doesn’t feel quite as home on the trail as the 2.0L turbo does.

-Conclusion on Which Should You Choose?
-Jeep 2.0 or 3.6?
+Jeep Wrangler 2.0 vs 3.6 – Conclusion on Which Should You Choose?

 • Acceleration and Speed/Power – Advantage to 3.6L